-The Corporate Trust Induction Programme runs in person on a fortnightly basis, with the majority of statutory and mandatory training completed by e-learning.
+The Corporate Trust Induction Programme runs face-face on a fortnightly basis, with the majority of Statutory and Mandatory training completed by e-learning.

 Mandatory training is reported at Education Board, Workforce and Development Assurance Committee (quarterly) and Trust Executive Committee (monthly).